keboola/developers-docs/extend/common-interface/folders.md

 Manifests allow you to process files in the `/data/out` folder without explicitly being defined in the output mapping.
 That allows for a flexible and dynamic output mapping where the structure is unknown at the beginning.
-Using file names (e.g., `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in simple or POC component.
+Using file names (e.g., `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in a simple or POC component.

 **Important**: All files in the `/data/out/tables` folder will be uploaded, not only those specified in the output mapping or manifests.